lananh-tran/Thermal-Sensor-System/README.md

 ![image](https://github.com/lananh-tran/Thermal-Sensor-System/blob/2986bce716af941466dec6310956a8af12dea283/PCB%20Fabricated.jpg)
 ![image](https://github.com/lananh-tran/Thermal-Sensor-System/blob/2986bce716af941466dec6310956a8af12dea283/PCB%20Soldered%20components.jpg)

 A critical issue we have with this module is the design of the microSD Adapter Module, which leads to the SPI bus not getting off the SPI bus.
-We utilized the logic analyzer function of the ADALM2000 module to observe the behavior of the system.
+As a result, we initially couldn't implement multiple SPI devices using a single Arduino.
+To debug, we opted to utilize the logic analyzer function of the ADALM2000 module to observe the behavior of the system.

 Results when the SD module is connected:
 ![image](https://github.com/lananh-tran/Thermal-Sensor-System/blob/631a0708d12d0355a09fba3c9a527eef10d72604/SD%20reader%20connected.png)